blockdevsasia/shuttleonedemo/README.md

 Wait for a while and try to top up again
 - You might encounter CORS errors, i havent managed it here but I installed the Moesif CORS extension in Chrome
 - The codebase interacts with Philippine Peso (PHP) you can do your own implementations as you wish :)
+- This app is made with [RimbleUI](https://rimble.consensys.design/).
+Aside from its components library, they are guidelines on dApp design and UX which is really helpful in making your dApps.